 Setting the standards

-Joshua Copeland, Director of Managed Security at Quandrant Security says MSPs have tools at their disposal that they can use.
+Joshua Copeland, Director of Managed Security at Quadrant Security says MSPs have tools at their disposal that they can use.
 “One of the most critical yet often underutilized resources that CISOs and MSPs should leverage is the use of standards compliance verified by an external auditor,” he explains.

 Copeland emphasizes that contracts with partners should clearly specify certification requirements, such as SOC 2 Type 2, PCI DSS, ISO 27001, or other relevant industry standards.
 He advises that these contracts also include penalties for non-compliance and the option to terminate if standards are not met.
 He adds that a standards compliance audit isn’t a cure-all; it can go a long way to fortifying defenses, saying, “While compliance with standards doesn’t eliminate all supply chain risks, it establishes a shared framework and risk model.
 This common language enables organizations to communicate risks clearly and outline actionable mitigation strategies.”